merty/wordpress-move/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+Database backup files will be smaller now as transients will not be included in database backup files.
+Backup files created before changing the domain name are now being stored under the old backup directory for a possible future need.
+A small bug is fixed and meta boxes are added to the settings page of the plugin.

 = 1.1 =
 You can now create a full backup of your installation using the Backup Now button on the Backup Manager page.
 Also, migrating and changing the domain name at the same time is now supported.